All Episodes

 It's all about him.

-It's all about the regime, it's all about their party, it's all about their future.
+It's all about their future.

-Well, we know that's not gonna happen.
+Well, we know that's not going to happen.

 We know it can't happen.